chaowat-lee13/dicee_project/README.md

 This project contains HTML, CSS and Javascript code.

-Especially Javascript code, I code its functions and conditional statements.
+Especially Javascript code, I use HTML DOM queryselector to work as functions and also if-else statement(conditional statements) to make dicee game work properly.

 It is a simple game which has 2 players, each player has their own dice.